 Abstinence-only methods like 12-step programs or rehab aren’t the only options.
 Medication is underused to treat alcohol dependence—less than 9 percent of U.S. alcoholics are prescribed anti-craving drugs—but it’s often more effective at reducing alcohol intake.
 Drugs like naltrexone, baclofen, and gabapentin have been clinically shown to lower alcohol cravings and keep drinking levels down.
 People who’ve taken these medications have gone from regular binge drinking to stopping after one or two drinks.
 As Joseph, a Ria Health member, recently put it, thanks to medication-assisted treatment, “the urge to keep drinking is majorly reduced.”
 It’s a great option for people who want to be able to drink without losing control.

 Another new treatment for cutting back includes services offered through telemedicine.
 Before, you’d need to find a counselor and travel there for every appointment.
 Depending on your schedule and comfort level, this may have prevented you from getting extra help to slow down your drinking.

 Now, services like Ria Health allow you to access expert doctors, nurses, and personal coaches whenever you need them, all from your smartphone.
 We’re able to provide personalized care through anti-craving prescriptions, weekly calls, internet support groups, and in-app goal tracking.
-Compared to other forms of help, we’re also cheaper at just $9 per day.
+Compared to other forms of help, we’re also cheaper at less than $12 per day.